STUDENT HONOR & CONDUCT CODE

 f.
 The Dean has discretion to confer with other administrators and faculty, as well as to communicate with the involved student(s), but has sole authority to impose the appropriate penalty and report it to the student.

-The penalties that may be imposed for Honor & Conduct Code violations must have a reasonable relationship to the gravity of the offense.
-Penalties may include, but are not limited to:
+The penalties that may be imposed for Code violations must have a reasonable relationship to the gravity of the offense.
+Penalties the Dean may impose include, but are not limited to:

 1. Reprimand

-The Dean may advise the student in writing that their conduct falls below the accepted standards of the school.
+A written notice, saved in the student’s official record, stating that their conduct falls below the accepted standards of the school.

 2. Probation